redis/ioredis/README.md

 ## Pub/Sub

 Here is a simple example of the API for publish / subscribe.
-This program opens two client connections.
+The following program opens two client connections.
 It subscribes to a channel with one connection, and publishes to that channel with the other:

 ```javascript